-These increasing numbers of IEAs have proved increasingly diverse in the subjects they address.
-Assigning each IEA to one of eight subjects (see online appendix), shows that species-related concerns of overharvesting fish, marine mammals, and other wild animals and of trade threats to agricultural plants and animals dominated early MEAs and BEAs, with pollution and freshwater resources gaining significant attention only after the 1970s (Balsiger and VanDeveer 2012).
-Subjects have continued to diversify and now one third address species, one third address pollution and energy, and the remaining third cover an array of other issues.
+These increasing numbers of IEAs have become increasingly diverse in the subjects they address.
+Assigning each IEA to one of eight subjects (see the appendix at https://iea.uoregon.edu/ieadb_article_online_appendix) shows that species-related concerns of overharvesting fish, marine mammals, and other wild animals and of trade threats to agricultural plants and animals dominated early MEAs and BEAs, with pollution and freshwater resources gaining significant attention only after the 1970s (Balsiger and VanDeveer 2012).
+Subjects have continued to diversify, and now one-third of IEAs address species, one-third address pollution and energy, and the remaining third cover an array of other issues (Figure 2).

-5 We use "original agreement" to refer to IEAs that are not protocols or amendments and independent of whether their official designation as agreement, treaty, convention, accord, or other non-English synonyms.
+^{5.} We use "original agreement" to refer to IEAs that are not protocols or amendments and independent of their official designation as agreement, treaty, convention, accord, or other non-English synonyms.

-Figure 2.
-Share of subjects covered by MEAs and BEAs
+Figure 2 Share of Subjects Covered by MEAs and BEAs

-Counting lineages
+Counting Lineages

 The IEA landscape looks different when counting lineages rather than individual IEAs.
-Mitchell coined the term "lineage" as a legal parallel to the concept of regime, defining it as a set

-"of agreements, protocols, and amendments that modify, extend, replace, or explicitly derive from one or more original agreements" (2003, 435).
-The IEADB has placed over 1,300 MEAs into 290 such lineages, with BEAs to be assigned in the future.
+Mitchell (2003, 435) coined the term lineage as a legal parallel to the concept of regime, defining it as a set "of agreements, protocols, and amendments that modify, extend, replace, or explicitly derive from one or more original agreements."
+The IEADB has placed more than 1,300 MEAs into 290 such lineages, with BEAs to be assigned in the future.
 Such groupings document when a set of states first address an environmental problem and how they modify their efforts over time.
-Thus, the "ozone protection" lineage began with the 1985 Vienna Convention and has been modified by the 1987 Montreal Protocol and 18 amendments and adjustments.
-States initiated the "international whaling" lineage in a 1931 treaty, modifying or replacing it via two treaties, nine protocols, and over 70 amendments, including a 1982 amendment banning commercial whaling.
+Thus the "ozone protection" lineage began with the 1985 Vienna Convention and has been modified by the 1987 Montreal Protocol and eighteen amendments and adjustments.
+States initiated the "international whaling" lineage in a 1931 treaty, modifying or replacing it via two treaties, nine protocols, and more than seventy amendments, including a 1982 amendment banning commercial whaling.